 This page has two categories of sites.

-1) General sites with links to pages of coins of particular emperors, and
+1) General sites which can be searched for coins of particular emperors, and

 Large sale sites can be useful for identifying coins.

 vcoins.com [Coins currently for sale at fixed prices]